-All staff within our school will be alert to changes in a young person's behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child/young person's behaviour or attitude which could indicate that they are in need of help or protection.

 We will use specialist online monitoring software, which in this school is called Impero EdProtect.
+This will be monitored by the DSL.
+All staff are responsible for ensuring that students are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.